-The Peregrine Fund is a non-profit dedicated to saving birds of prey from extinction.
+The Peregrine Fund is a 501(c)3 non-profit organization dedicated to saving birds of prey from extinction.
 Throughout the world, birds of prey are threatened by shooting, poisoning, and loss of habitat.
 Saving these birds is an effective means of conserving the rich diversity of life that is critical to the future health of our planet and the well-being of generations to come.

 Since our beginning in 1970, The Peregrine Fund has been a small, nimble organization that is able to respond quickly to emerging needs.
 We take pride in being a common-sense, elbow-grease, no-frills, hands-on group of dedicated professionals.
 We tackle only those projects for which we are the most qualified and where a definite need exists.
 And we always strive to leave a lasting result.